patrickkeane96/Mergeapp/README.md

 5. View the generated timeline visualization and detailed event table
 6. Click "Export PDF" to download a PDF report of the timeline
 7. Click "Generate AI Summary" to get a concise summary of the merger review status
+   - Note: This feature requires a valid Gemini API key

+## Troubleshooting

+### AI Summary Feature

+If you encounter issues with the AI Summary feature:

+1. Make sure you have added a valid Gemini API key to your `.env.local` file
+2. Ensure your API key has access to the Gemini 1.5 Flash model
+3. Check that your API key is correctly formatted and doesn't include any extra spaces
+4. If you're still having issues, try generating a new API key

 ## Technologies Used